crosssenses/sample-journal/agile-en/pages/index.md

 :----- CHAPTER_HEADER -----:
 image: "assets/images/arindam-mahanta-217437.jpg"
 title: "Agility & Leadership"
-subtitle: "Self-organisation as key to success: do we then still need leadership at all?"
+subtitle: "What are the keys to agile corporate structures and what does agile leadership look like?"
 :--------------------------:

-## Three principles for agile leadership
+## Self-organisation as key to success: do we then still need leadership at all?
+Three principles for agile leadership

 The answer is yes – leadership is always going to be necessary.
 However, it is undergoing a process of transformation.
 Agility is also needed in leadership, of the sort, which is particularly distinguished by the fact that it is distributed among many rather than just a few people.
 Agile leadership comprises the three levels of attitude, responsive structures and networking.
 Leadership focuses increasingly on shaping the right framing conditions, on rolemodelling the values and behavioural attitudes that are seen as desirable and on network management.
 Leadership also has to resolve conflicts, and to decide in case of escalation.